KxSystems/docs/docs/ml/toolkit/clustering/score.md

 ### `.ml.clust.silhouette`

-_Calculate the Silhouette coefficient for clustered data._
+The Silhouette coefficient measures how similar an object is to the members of its own cluster when compared to other clusters.

 Syntax: `.ml.clust.silhouette[data;df;clt;isavg]`

 Where

 - `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
-- `df` is the distance function as a symbol, e.g. `e2dist` `edist` `mdist` etc.
+- `df` is the distance function as a symbol, e.g. `e2dist` `edist` `mdist`
 - `clt` is the list of clusters returned by the clustering algorithms in `.ml.clust`
 - `isavg` is a boolean - `1b` to return the average coefficient, `0b` to return a list of coefficients

-returns the Silhouette coefficient.
+returns the Silhouette coefficient, ranging from -1 (overlapping clusters) to +1 (separated clusters).

 ```q
 q)show d:2 10#20?10.